Nejmeh SC

-Historically, the club is second only to their cross-city rivals Ansar in the Lebanese Premier League and the Lebanese FA Cup.
-Nejmeh, however, lead in Lebanese Elite Cup titles.
-The rivalry between the two clubs has been dubbed the Beirut derby.
+The club was established in Beirut in 1945, and received its license in 1947.
+Nejmeh have won nine Lebanese Premier League titles, eight Lebanese FA Cups, 12 Lebanese Elite Cups, and seven Lebanese Super Cups.
 In Asia, Nejmeh were runners-up in the 2005 AFC Cup, where they lost to Al-Faisaly of Jordan.

-Furthermore, they won the Al-Adha Cup – an Arab tournament – four times, last time being in 1991.
+Nejmeh is primarily supported by the Sunni Muslim community with a minority of Shiites and Druzes, and shares a historic rivalry with fellow Beirut-based club Ansar, known as the Beirut derby.
+The club's board is affiliated with the Future Movement political party and the Hariri family.

 History

 Nejmeh was founded in 1945 by the Druze and Sunni communities from Ras Beirut, Beirut, Lebanon, as an association football club, with Anis Radwan as their first president.
 This committee applied for a license at the Lebanese Government on 4 March 1947, which was issued on 28 April.
 The choice of club's name is said to have came on 11 October 1945, when a meeting was held at Radwan's house at night to discuss the affairs of the team.
 Looking at the sky's stars, Radwan decided to call the team Nejmeh (The Star).
 The five-pointed star is the Druze's religious symbol.

 On 25 July 1950, Nejmeh won the Lebanese Second Division, but were only officially promoted in 1951, during which Papken Poyajian was appointed president of the club.
 They first competed in the Lebanese Premier League during the 1953–54 season.
+Nejmeh finished runners-up in the Lebanese FA Cup twice: in 1951 and 1964, losing in the finals to Shabiba Mazraa and Safa respectively.

-During the 1970s, Pelé and Bebeto, played matches with Nejmeh as honorary guests.
+Nejmeh lifted their first trophy, the Lebanese FA Cup, on 31 October 1971, when they won 3–1 against Safa.
+Nejmeh's goals were scored by Jamal Al-Khatib, Hassan Chatila, and Mahmoud Chatila.
+During the 1970s, Brazilian international players Pelé and Bebeto played matches with Nejmeh as honorary guests.

-Nejmeh won the FA Cup for the first time in its history on 31 October 1971, when they won 3–1 against Safa.
-Hani Abdelfattah scored the first goal for Safa at the 17th minute, and Jamal Al Khatib equalized for Nejmeh in the 25th minute.
-The second half saw Nejmeh score two goals: Hassan Shatila in the 61st minute, and Mahmoud Chatila in the 78th minute.
-Sarkis Demerjian refereed the game with Amin Al Fata and Harout Avikian as his assistants.
-The game was a repeat of the 1964 final, which Safa had won; Adnan Hariri scored the sole goal of the game.

 Colours and badge

 Ever since the club's foundation, the traditional and primary color of Nejmeh has been burgundy red.
-The club's badge is composed of a star in the center, in reference to the club's name which, in Arabic, means "Star".
-The two cedars on the side of the logo recall Lebanon's national symbol.
+The club's badge was composed of a star in the center, in reference to the club's name which, in Arabic, means "Star".
+The two cedars on the side of the logo recalled Lebanon's national symbol.

 In 2019 the logo underwent various changes: the star changed from white to gold, the cedars from green to burgundy and the text from burgundy to black.
-Other minor changes have also been made such as the enlargement of the width of the white border, and the shift of the text "Beirut 1945", which moved from the center of the star to underneath it.
+Other minor changes have also been made such as the enlargement of the width of the white border, and the shift of the text "BEIRUT 1945", which moved from the center of the star to underneath it.

+In 2023 the logo was drastically changed, with a more simplistic style being adopted.
+It became a pictogram of a burgundy "N" (for Nejmeh) and a "C" (for Club) fused together, with a gold star in the center.
+The text "1945" above and "BEIRUT" below are written in burgundy.